SeanZWrites/Ao3SeriesDownloader/README.md

 The extension will be loaded into Firefox until you close the browser.

 ## Acknowledgements
-The icon for this extension was built using the free icons provided on (Google Fonts)[https://fonts.google.com/icons].
+The icon for this extension was built using the free icons provided on [Google Fonts](https://fonts.google.com/icons).